 Fiduciary litigation in Texas happens when a fiduciary fails to meet their responsibilities, making legal action necessary to protect the property’s owner.
 These lawsuits often involve questions about mismanagement, self-dealing, or refusal to follow the terms of a trust or estate plan.

-With nearly a decade of legal experience, Samantha Lewis at Lewis Law Firm PLLC focuses on estate and legacy planning.
+With nearly a decade of legal experience, Samantha Lewis at Henington Lewis Law Firm PLLC focuses on estate and legacy planning.
 We help families of every size plan for the future, decide how to pass on their property to the ones they care about the most, and protect their interests should something go wrong.
 If a dispute happens, we’re ready to help you resolve it empathetically, strategically, and with clear communication.

 A fiduciary is a person or entity that agrees to act in someone else’s best interests.
 Fiduciaries must prioritize the interests of beneficiaries, who are the people or organizations that benefit from the property the fiduciary manages.